The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Simulation Results

 \subsection{Complexity Analysis}

-We characterize the computational complexity of the proposed algorithm and the SCA-SDR baseline in Big-${O}$ notation.
+We characterize the computational complexity of the proposed method and the SCA-SDR-based precoding in big-$O$ notation.
 Additionally, we corroborate the scaling trends via average CPU execution time measurements.

 The proposed two-stage algorithm decouples the basis construction from the power allocation, significantly reducing the computational burden.
-Let $I_{\mathrm{out}}$ denote the number of outer loops, $I_{\mathrm{fp}}$ the average fixed-point iterations per basis vector in Stage 1, and $I_{\mathrm{pa}}$ the iterations for the power allocation subproblem in Stage 2.
-In Stage 1, constructing $N_s$ basis vectors is dominated by matrix operations of order ${O}(n_t^3)$, yielding ${O}(I_{\mathrm{fp}} N_s n_t^3)$.
-In Stage 2, the power allocation involves $N_s$ scalar variables with complexity ${O}(I_{\mathrm{pa}} N_s^{3.5})$.
-Crucially, thanks to the warm-start strategy where the solver is initialized with the solution from the previous iteration, these iteration counts ($I_{\mathrm{out}}, I_{\mathrm{fp}}, I_{\mathrm{pa}}$) remain small in practice.
-Consequently, the total complexity scales as ${O}(I_{\mathrm{out}}(I_{\mathrm{fp}} N_s n_t^3 + I_{\mathrm{pa}} N_s^{3.5}))$, which is a low-order polynomial in $n_t$.
-In contrast, the SCA-SDR baseline \cite{li:tvt:25} requires solving a semidefinite program with an $n_t \times n_t$ matrix variable at each of its $I_{\mathrm{sdp}}$ iterations.
-This incurs a per-iteration complexity of ${O}(n_t^{6.5})$ \cite{luo:spm:10}, leading to a total complexity of ${O}(I_{\mathrm{sdp}} n_t^{6.5})$.
+Let $I_{\mathrm{out}}$ denote the number of outer iterations, $I_{\mathrm{fp}}$ the average fixed-point iterations per basis vector in Stage 1, and $I_{\mathrm{pa}}$ the iterations for the power allocation subproblem in Stage 2.
+In Stage 1, constructing $N_s$ basis vectors is dominated by matrix operations of order $O(n_t^3)$, yielding $O(I_{\mathrm{fp}} N_s n_t^3)$.
+In Stage 2, the power allocation involves $N_s$ scalar variables with complexity $O(I_{\mathrm{pa}} N_s^{3.5})$.
+Crucially, owing to the warm-start strategy in which the solver is initialized with the solution from the previous iteration, these iteration counts ($I_{\mathrm{out}}, I_{\mathrm{fp}}, I_{\mathrm{pa}}$) remain small in practice.
+Consequently, the total complexity scales as $O(I_{\mathrm{out}}(I_{\mathrm{fp}} N_s n_t^3 + I_{\mathrm{pa}} N_s^{3.5}))$, which is a low-order polynomial in $n_t$.
+In contrast, the SCA-SDR-based precoding \cite{li:tvt:25} requires solving a semidefinite program with an $n_t \times n_t$ matrix variable at each of its $I_{\mathrm{sdp}}$ iterations.
+This incurs a per-iteration complexity of $O(n_t^{6.5})$ \cite{luo:spm:10}, leading to a total complexity of $O(I_{\mathrm{sdp}} n_t^{6.5})$.
 This prohibitive polynomial scaling with respect to $n_t$ makes the SDP-based approach computationally infeasible for large antenna arrays, whereas the proposed method maintains scalability.

 To empirically verify the computational complexity analysis, we measure the average CPU execution time of the algorithms.
 It is worth noting that while CPU time is implementation-dependent and not an absolute measure of complexity, it serves as a useful indirect metric for gauging the relative computational burden of different methods.
 Fig.~\ref{fig:cpu_time} reports the average execution time required to obtain a single solution point corresponding to the Pareto boundaries shown in Figs.~\ref{fig:pareto_0db} and \ref{fig:pareto_20db} (where $n_t=16$).